-- 7.2.3 Design ambient temperature shall not be assumed above the temperature specified in 1.2.3.3 of Part II "Hull" for the appropriate ice class. - 7.2.4 Design temperature of hull structures shall be assumed according to 1.2.3.4 of Part II "Hull".
-In this case, design ambient temperature shall be assumed as the value of T_A . - 7.2.5 For equipment and machinery installed on the open decks, as well as in the open spaces, the design ambient temperature shall be assumed as design temperature of structures.
+- 7.2.3 Design ambient temperature shall not be assumed above the temperature specified in 1.2.3.3 of Part II "Hull" for the appropriate ice class. - 7.2.4 When the Rules contain no additional provisions, the design temperature of hull structures is determined in terms of minimum average daily air temperature T_A as per 1.2.3.2 of Part II "Hull", in this case, the temperature T_A shall not be assumed more than 13 °C above the design ambient temperature. - 7.2.5 For equipment and machinery installed on the open decks, as well as in the open spaces, the design ambient temperature shall be assumed as design temperature of structures.
 For equipment and machinery installed in unheated enclosed spaces exposed to the environment and adjoining unheated adjacent enclosed spaces the design ambient temperature shall be assumed as the design temperature.
 For equipment and machinery installed in unheated enclosed spaces exposed to the environment and adjoining heated adjacent enclosed spaces the temperature of 20 °C above the design ambient temperature shall be assumed as the design temperature of structure.